Current Art Show

 Bathrooms are marked with braille signs.
 We have the ability to give educators microphones to assist with hearing challenges.
 Please allow our staff to help out with any other accessibility issues during any event you may be attending.
 You may also email us at [email protected] in regards to accessibility.

 Due to its status as a historic building, we are limited to what kinds of changes we can make to the building.
-We are currently investigating and planning for improved accessibility through out the Gallery and Studio.
+We are constantly investigating and working toward improved accessibility throughout the Gallery and Studio.

 Gallery Erato features a rotating selection of artists whose works focus on sexuality, gender, orientation, identity, relationships, and social mores.
 With a special focus on works of art that depict or explore “alternative” sexuality, Gallery Erato aims to provide a space to understand and honor the joy in all sexual and romantic expressions.
 We believe that art can build bridges of understanding and acceptance, as well as providing affirmation to under-represented communities and populations.